tulane-cmps6610-fall-2025/problem-set-04-AminMirfakhar/answers.md

 | grammar.lsp  | 26047 | 17356 | 0.67  |
 | fields.c  | 78050  | 56206  | 0.72 |
 | **Average**  | **404211.4** | **271442.0** | **0.67** |

+All the files got reduced about the 0.4 of their size.
+Maybe if we could see the context of all files together, we could minimize the files furthermore.

 ----